seydem-dev/contract_deployer/README.md

 ```
 deployContract()
 ```
 *Function that deploys contract.
-User must be an EOA, user can not deploy more than 5 contracts per transaction, user can not deploy more than 50 contracts per EOA, user must pay 0.005 ETH / contract.*
+Caller must be an EOA, user can not deploy more than 5 contracts per transaction, user can not deploy more than 50 contracts per EOA, user must pay 0.005 ETH / contract.*

 ```
 getStringOfOwnerContracts()
 ```
-*Get a string with the entirety of deployed contracts of an EOA.*
+*Get a string with the entirety of deployed contracts of an address.*

 ```
 withdraw()
 ```
 *Function for the owner to withdraw balance of the smart contract.*

-# TestContractDeployer
+# Test Contract Deployer

 ```
-f
+sample()
 ```
-*f*
+*Sample function returns a string.
+No more.*